Ashi1810/Ethereum-Avax-Module-2/Readme.md

-# Donation Tracker App
+# Abacus Calculator App

-Welcome to the Charity Donation Tracker repository!
-This project is a decentralized application (DApp) that enables users to make donations to various charitable causes using the Ethereum blockchain.
-The DApp is built using React for the frontend and Ethereum smart contracts for the backend.
+Welcome to the Abacus Calculator App repository!
+This project is a web application that simulates an electronic abacus, allowing users to perform basic arithmetic calculations such as addition, subtraction, multiplication, division, and average calculation

 ## Features

-- Connect your MetaMask wallet to make donations.
-- View your connected wallet address and account balance.
-- Make donations to support charitable causes.
-- Monitor the status of your donation transactions.
-- Deposit and Withdraw the Donation
+- Perform addition, subtraction, multiplication, division, and average calculations using an electronic abacus interface.
+- Visualize the calculation process step by step.
+- Clear the abacus and start new calculations.
+- User-friendly interface for easy interaction.

 ## Prerequisites